-In fact an offset account can reduce the interest cost of your home loan and could help you pay your loan off sooner.
+In fact, an offset account can reduce the interest cost of your home loan and could help pay your loan off sooner.
 Let’s take a closer look.

 For example, let’s say you have a $500,000 home loan.
 If you deposited $20,000 into your offset account you would only be charged interest on $480,000.

-If it’s used well your offset account could have many benefits, including:
+If it’s used well against your home loan, an offset account could have many benefits, including:

 - Reducing the amount of interest you pay and saving you money.

 - Helping you pay your loan off sooner so you can spend and invest your money elsewhere.

 - Or alternatively, if you need the extra cash an offset account could help reduce the size of your monthly mortgage repayments if you are an investor with an interest only loan.

 Some of the many benefits of having an offset account include: